python-poetry/poetry/docs/cli.md

 ```

 {{% note %}}
-Before poetry 1.1 path dependencies were installed in editable mode by default.
-You should always set the `develop` attribute explicitly,
-to make sure the behavior is the same for all poetry versions.
-{{% /note %}}

-{{% note %}}
 The `develop` attribute is a Poetry-specific feature, so it is not included in the package distribution metadata.
 In other words, it is only considered when using Poetry to install the project.
 {{% /note %}}